 At Barilla, people and the planet have been at the center of our way of doing business for 140 years.
 We do it by trying to improve every day, from the field to the table.
 It starts with sustainable agriculture: working side-by-side with farmers carefully choosing raw materials, to make sure that they are good, high quality, and produced in ways that respect the people and the environment.
 We also source locally in the countries in which we produce: 80 percent of durum wheat and 100 percent of tomatoes, rye, and flour.We only choose suppliers that share our animal welfare values, with 80 percent of our eggs coming from cage-free chickens.
 We are committed to reducing our environmental impact: In the past five years we have reduced CO2 emissions by 23 percent and water consumption by 19 percent, and we intend to keep improving each year.
 For more information about Barilla’s sustainability efforts around the world, visit barillacfn.com/en/

-The Mushroom Council is the marketing organization that represents all growers of cultivated mushrooms in the U.S., creating demand through education, promotion, and nutrition research.
-The Council plays a critical role in showcasing how mushrooms can help meet the culinary challenges of today’s marketplace through consumer and industry public relations, foodservice promotion, new concept development, and retail communications.
+The Mushroom Council represents growers of cultivated mushrooms in the U.S., creating demand through education, promotion, and nutrition research.
+The Council plays a critical role in showcasing how mushrooms meet the culinary and nutrition challenges of today’s marketplace.

 Truitt Family Foods makes Foods that Make a Difference®.
 Our products are culinary-driven, shelf-stable, all natural, and include beans -the original plant-based protein- as the central ingredient.
 We strive torevolutionize the way we think about satisfying nutritional needs by bridging the gap between convenience, flavor, and sustainability.
 We will not compromise the synergistic relationships between our ingredients, sourcing, and people.
 We are committed to our family of employees, partners, farmers, and consumers through honesty, collaboration, and stewardship.
 Our passion for clean, healthful foods is a reflection of our belief that a better food system – from process to product – is the foundation of better living.